Top five washer-dryers for 2020

 We review washer-dryers on everything from how thoroughly they'll clean your clothes and how evenly they'll dry them, to how much it will cost to run.

 You're ideally looking for a washer-dryer that washes as well as a washing machine and dries as well as a tumble dryer.
-Those that excel at in our tests become Best Buy washer-dryers.
+Those that excel at in our tests become Best Buys.
+See the best washer-dryers.

 We've seen big difference between the results of models we've tested, which has led to several being rated Don't Buy washer-dryers that you should avoid, and a whole host that will give you very average results.